-Where practical, separation markers will be placed to signal one-way direction within the school.
+Separation markers are placed to signal one-way direction within the school.
 This will assist in maintaining physical distancing for everyone in the school.

-Thermal thermometer
+Thermal Thermometer

-One thermal thermometer has been ordered for each school.
+One thermal thermometer has been purchased for each school.
 This is only to be used with the permission of a parent/guardian when there is concern that a student may be ill and is being sent home.
-School staff will not typically be involved in the direct screening of students for fever.
-The guidance provided to childcare staff for the taking of temperature checks shall be followed by school staff.
 Temperature checks on their own are not reliable indicators of possible COVID-19 infection.